phaserjs/phaser/README.md

 * TypeScript definitions fixes and updates (thanks @clark-stevenson and @alvinsight)
 * GameObjectFactory.spriteBatch now lets you specify `null` as a parameter for the parent and automatically adds the batch to `game.world` as a result.
 Also fixed jsdocs issues (@petarov #1000)
 * Rebuilt the way items are polled for Pointer events (drag, click, move).
 Now faster and more efficient, especially when some items in the stack require pixel perfect checks.
+* InputHandler.checkPointerOver now has a new `fastTest` parameter that forces a skips a pixel perfect check even if enabled.
+* InputHandler.checkPointerDown now has a new `fastTest` parameter that forces a skips a pixel perfect check even if enabled.

 ### New Features